 Thread a cord through the holes and tie the edges together.
 For the final step, punch a hole at the top and hang your leather pocket.

 Magnetic air plant holders make for great refrigerator display items.
 Use Easter egg containers and split them in two, so one half of an egg is used per flower.

 Paint the plastic eggs and attach magnets to each one with glue.
 Put a tiny air plant in each container stick it on your refrigerator or magnet board.

 String art and air plants sometimes go hand in hand.
 Use the technique to make some unique decorations.
 This project starts with a few simple things such as a wooden board, some colored string, small nails and a hammer.

 Outline the desired design on the wooden board and then hammer nails along the lines.
 After that, start wrapping string starting from a corner.
 When you’re done, place an air plant or two in the webbing.

 DIY Air Plant Wall Frame

 A beautiful frame can also be used to make an air plant decoration.
-All you need is string and small nails.
-You can use an old frame from a mirror if you want something bigger and more eye-catching or just a small picture frame.
+All you need is a string and small nails.
+Use an old mirror frame if you need something bigger.

 Mini Clay Pot Magnets